 Making environmental decisions is extremely challenging due to the complex interaction of science, politics, associated uncertainties, conflicting individual/social values, and decision urgency.
 This course provides an overview of the current and emerging processes by which communities, businesses, and governments make decisions relating to environmental governance.
-Prerequisites: IIENST 150 or IIENST 151 and ITW 101.
+Prerequisites: ITW 101 and one ENST class.
 Spring.
+Fall.

 Study of selected topics related to Environmental Studies.
 May be repeated as topics change.
 Occasionally.

 Develops an understanding of the system of laws and regulations that protect the environment, human health, and natural resources.
 The role of science in the legal/regulatory process will be emphasized, as will federal/state regulatory processes and requirements.
+Prerequisite: ENST 253, SAFE 302, or ISPOSC 210 or permission of instructor.
 Cross-listed as SAFE 304.
-Prerequisite: ENST 253 or SAFE 302 or permission of instructor.
 Fall.

 Examines the relationships between humans and our geological environment, including resources, hazards, and human impacts.
 Field methods in obtaining geologic information for resource evaluation and protection, risk reduction, and environmental remediation.
 Three-hour lecture, three-hour lab.
 Required field trips.
-Cross-listed as GEOL 315.
-Prerequisite: INGEOL 151.
+Prerequisite: INGEOS 201.
 Fall.

 This course focuses on the practical and theoretical aspects of conservation and restoration biology through lectures, discussions, and student projects.
 It examines the degradation and loss of biodiversity and ecosystems due to human activity and considers alternatives for avoiding and/or mitigating these impacts.
 Prerequisite: ENST 252.
 Spring.

 This course traces environmentalism as a social movement in relation to the development of environmental writing.
 Students will consider the relationship between literature and social change, the development of literary strategies in environmental writing, and commentaries on the environmental movement by cultural critics and environmental historians in developing countries.
-Cross-listed with AMST 363.
-Prerequisites: ENST 250 or permission of instructor.
-Fall, alternate years.
+Prerequisites: IIAMST 250 or ENST 250 or permission of instructor.
+Fall, odd years.

 Risk decision-making regarding the environment involves multiple stakeholders and is often controversial.
 This course examines the theory and practice of environmental risk assessment and management, with an emphasis on the social, political, and technical dimensions of risk decision-making.
-Prerequisite: ENST 253.
+Prerequisite: 44 credits completed, and either ISENST 203 or ENST 253.
 Spring, alternate years.